Maximilian Breunig

 Maximilian Breunig (born 14 August 2000) is a German professional footballer who plays as a forward for club 1.
-FC Magdeburg on loan from 1.
 FC Heidenheim.

 Club career

 On 16 May 2024, Breunig signed a three-year contract with Bundesliga club 1.
 FC Heidenheim, effective in July 2024.

 On 1 September 2025, Breunig was loaned by 1.
 FC Magdeburg in 2.
 Bundesliga.

 Personal life

 He is the older brother of fellow footballer Louis Breunig who also played for Würzburger Kickers.